What is the output in each browser?

 You should really prefer using a proper date library such as datejs for formatting.

-See their Date.toString()
+See their Date.toString() and format specifiers.

 That's a bug in webkit, actually; in particular in Chrome but Safari is indeed affected too: http://code.google./p/chromium/issues/detail?id=3607